skmahanthi/build-a-supergraph/03-schema-checks/README.md

 ## Part A: Schema checks on pull requests

-- TODO: add new workflow to subgraph repos with check steps
+- TODO: add rover subgraph check steps to PR workflow in subgrpahs

 ## Part B: Demonstrate a schema change